denironyx/devPython/python-crash-course/chapter9/README.md

 lengthy.
 In these situations, you might recognize that part of one class can be written as a separate class.
 You can break your large class into smaller classes that work together.

+#### Modeling Real-World Objects
+As you begin to model more complicated things like electric cars, you’ll wrestle with interesting questions.
+Is the range of an electric car a property of the battery or of the car?
+If we’re only describing one car, it’s probably fine to maintain the association of the method get_range() with the Battery class.
+But if we’re describing a manufacturer’s entire line of cars, we probably want to move get_range() to the ElectricCar class.
+The get_range() method would still check the battery size before determining the range, but it would report a range specific to the kind of car it’s associated with.

+This brings you to an interesting point in your growth as a programmer.
+When you wrestle with questions like these, you’re thinking at a higher logical level rather than a syntax-focused level.
+You’re thinking not about Python, but about how to represent the real world in code.
+When you reach this point, you’ll realize there are often no right or wrong approaches to modeling real-world situations.
+Some approaches are more efficient than others, but it takes practice to find the most efficient representations.
+If your code is working as you want it to, you’re doing well!
+Don’t be discouraged if you find you’re ripping apart your classes and rewriting them several times using different approaches.
+In the quest to write accurate, efficient code, everyone goes through this process.